-What to do if you are having trouble paying your Part D late enrollment penalty within 3 months.
-If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+What to do if you are having trouble paying your Part D late enrollment penalty

 Your Part D late enrollment penalty is due in our office by the 1st day of the month.
-If we have not received your penalty payment by the 1st day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty
+If we have not received your penalty payment by the 1st day of the month, we will send you a notice reminding you that your penalty is due.